Skip to main content

 from beeai_framework.adapters.a2a import A2AServer, A2AServerConfig

-from beeai_framework.agents.experimental import RequirementAgent
+from beeai_framework.agents.requirement import RequirementAgent

 from beeai_framework.backend import ChatModel